 - Buffalo sauce and ranch

 - Truffle aioli, mayo, honey mustard, or any of our Hop Sauces

-If you're interested in really upgrading your National French Fry Day, inflation is going to be hitting Hopdoddy fries (in a good way) on Wednesday, July 13th to celebrate.
+If you're interested in really upgrading your National French Fry Day, head to Hopdoddy on July 13th where inflation is going to be hitting Hopdoddy fries (in a good way).
 All of our shareable fries will be bottomless for even more shareability (or keeping to yourself, we won't judge).
 Be sure to stop by one of our locations and have your fill of fries, or grab any of our other menu items!